Arizona's Education Priorities

 Join Us in Supporting These Priorities

-We’re calling on candidates to offer solutions to these education issues that matter most to us, our students, and our state.
+More than 300 Arizonans joined in on an open letter to Arizona candidates asking them to offer solutions to these education issues that matter most to us, our students, and our state.
+Read the letter here.

 Questions for Candidates